rschiffler/chatroom/readme.md

-This is a sample project with the goal of better learning and the following technologies:
+This is a sample project with the goal of better learning the following technologies:<br>
 `react` `sass` `webpack` `redux`

-## Available Scripts
+## Running the application

-To begin, in the root of the site run:
+In the root of the site start by running:

 ### `npm install`

-Once all the dependencies have been installed you can run:
+Once all the dependencies have been installed run:

 ### `npm start`